bharat72007/gorest/README.md

 GoRest is a HTTP client library written in Go for composing and sending REST API requests.

-GoRest encapsulates HTTP Request properties in Rest Client, which simplify the construction and invokation of REST API's.
+GoRest encapsulates HTTP Request properties in Rest Client, which simplify the construction and invocation of REST API's.

 ### Features